djmsampson/layout2/tbx/layoutdoc/uixFigureObserver.md

 f2.Theme = "light";
 ```

-In each case we note that the label text responds dynamically to the theme changes.
+In each case we note that the label text responds dynamically.

 ## Related Topics